BARRY SINGER - Arlington-Belmont Chorale and Chamber Chorus Music Director

-Barry Singer has been the conductor of the Arlington-Belmont Chamber Chorus since 1994, and was named conductor of the Arlington-Belmont Chorale in 2004.
+BARRY SINGER, Choral Music Director of the Philharmonic Society of Arlington, has been the conductor of the Arlington-Belmont Chamber Chorus since 1994, and the Arlington-Belmont Chorale since 2004.

-Mr. Singer, a member of the American Choral Directors Association, has conducted several groups in recent years in addition to the Chorale and Chamber Chorus.
-Each summer since 1999 he has led the M.S.
-Singers vocal ensemble, and in 2010 inaugurated the PSA's Open Summer Sing series.
+Mr. Singer has directed several groups in recent years in addition to the Chorale and Chamber Chorus.
+He has served as Chorus Master and assistant conductor for Concord’s Opera51 since 2013, and was Choral Conductor for the Appalachian Mountain Club Mountains and Music program.
+Since 2012 he has served as Assistant Music Director for musical theatre at Arlington High School.
 Mr. Singer has been a guest conductor for the Paul Madore Chorale Summer Sing series and the M.I.T Gilbert and Sullivan Players, and in 2009 served as interim Music Director for the First Parish Church in Needham.
-Other past directorships include the Arlington Friends of the Drama, the Oktoberfest Theater of Marlborough, and the Sudbury Savoyards.
-Additionally, he was a founder, member, and co-leader of Serious Fun, an award-winning contemporary a cappella group.
+He is active in musical theatre as well, and in fall of 2013 was Music Director for TCAN Players production of The 25th Annual Putnam County Spelling Bee.
+Other past music directorships include the Arlington Friends of the Drama and the Sudbury Savoyards.
+He was a founder, member, and co-leader of Serious Fun, an award-winning contemporary a cappella group.

-Mr. Singer first began singing in high school, and studied voice while at Berklee.
-From 1983-1998 he sang with the Boston Symphony Orchestra's Tanglewood Festival Chorus, in numerous performances and recordings with the BSO and Boston Pops Orchestra.
+Mr. Singer first began singing in high school, and studied voice while at Berklee College.
+From 1983-1998 he sang with the Boston Symphony Orchestra’s Tanglewood Festival Chorus in numerous performances and recordings with the BSO and Boston Pops Orchestra.
 Mr. Singer served as baritone soloist with the Congregation Shirat Hayam of the North Shore from 2002-2010, and for many years was the baritone soloist and section leader at St. Peter’s Church in Weston.

 On the instrumental side, Mr. Singer received flute and piano lessons from an early age, and added saxophone, clarinet, and electric bass while in his teens.
-Currently, Mr. Singer is an active piano accompanist, on staff at the Concord-Carlisle and Arlington Public School systems.
-He has accompanied competitions of the National Association of Teachers of Singing and the Massachusetts Instrumental and Choral Conductors Association, and is the summer pianist/organist at St. Peter’s Church in Weston.
-Other ongoing performing activities include frequent work as a freelance jazz pianist, as keyboard/sax/flute player with the popular Boston-area dance band Firefly, as a keyboard and woodwinds player for area theatre groups, and as a piccoloist and sax player with the Boston Windjammers, a professional marching band.
+Mr. Singer is an active piano accompanist, on staff at the Arlington Public School system since 2001, and at Concord-Carlisle Public Schools since 2009.
+For many years he has served as summer pianist/organist at St. Peter’s Church in Weston.
+Other current performing activities include frequent work as a freelance jazz pianist, as keyboard/sax/flute player with the popular Boston-area dance band Firefly, as a keyboard and woodwinds player for area theatre groups, and as a piccoloist and sax player with the Boston Windjammers, a professional marching band.